Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Vector Lorenz Map

 \end{definition}

+The transformation of~$X$ into its normalized version~$\tilde X$ prior to integrating the vector quantile is required to remove dependence of the Lorenz map of definition~\ref{def:Lorenz} on units of measurements.
+Different resources, such as earnings and health, may not be measured with the same units of measurement.
+The transformation into~$\tilde X$ makes the allocation unit free.
+Hence the Lorenz map satisfies ratio-scale invariance (i.e., invariance to rescaling of the different attributes, or change of units of measurement).
+Section~\ref{sec:norm} discusses an alternative unnormalized version of the definition in the spirit of \cite{Shorrocks:83}.

-As stated in proposition~\ref{prop:polar} in appendix~\ref{app:VQ}, when~$X$ has absolutely continuous distribution~$P_X$, its quantile function is~$P_X$-almost everywhere invertible with inverse~$\nabla\psi_X^\ast$, where~$\psi_X^\ast$ is the convex conjugate of~$\psi_X$ (see the introduction for notation and definitions from convex analysis).
-In that case, the transformation~$U=\nabla\psi_X^\ast(X)$ is the vector analogue of the probability integral transform~$V=F_Y(Y)$ discussed above.
-The random vector~~$U=\nabla\psi_X^\ast(X)\sim U[0,1]^2$ is the vector rank of the individual with endowment~$X$, in the terminology of \cite{CGHH:2017}.
-In this case, the Lorenz map of definition~\ref{def:Lorenz} can be rewritten:
+When~$X$ has absolutely continuous distribution~$P_X$, its quantile function is~$P_X$-almost everywhere invertible (see for instance theorem~2.1 in \cite{CGHH:2017}).
+In that case, the transformation~$U=Q_X^{-1}(X)$ is the vector analogue of the probability integral transform~$V=F_Y(Y)$ discussed above.
+The random vector~$U=Q_X^{-1}(X)$ is uniformly distributed on~$[0,1]^d$, and is the vector rank of the individual with endowment~$X$, in the terminology of \cite{CGHH:2017}.
+The Lorenz map of definition~\ref{def:Lorenz} can then be rewritten as: